 Items such as honey lozenges and dry shampoo may not seem like good gifts for mastectomy patients, but you have to remember how expensive those things can be.
-Pre and post surgery costs add up fast, which is why I’m sharing these ideas for patients after breast cancer surgery.
+Pre and post surgery costs add up fast, which is why the practical breast cancer gifts are so helpful.

-Since bruising and some swelling is common in women after mastectomy surgery, a wonderful gift idea for her is a Super Soft Black Borrego Plush Throw Blanket – perhaps with a soft plush pillow.
+Since bruising and swelling is common after mastectomy surgery, a comforting gift idea for her is a Super Soft Borrego Plush Throw Blanket – perhaps with a good pillow.
 She’s healing from a traumatic surgery, and needs all the comfort and pampering she can get.

 After a mastectomy oncologists recommend icepacks to decrease discomfort and swelling – particularly to the armpit after a lymph node dissection.
 A small pillow for her neck or armpit area may decrease discomfort and help her heal.
-This gift idea for mastectomy patients can also be re-used after the mastectomy surgery.
-I’m not including a link to post mastectomy surgery lymph drainage pillows because it’s better for her to get information from her surgeon before she uses a specific type of pillow.
+This is one of those breast cancer gifts that shell love using after she recovers.

-Read How to Sleep After Breast Cancer Surgery for more gift ideas and tips on how to help a patient recover after a single or double mastectomy.
+Read How to Sleep After Breast Cancer Surgery for ideas for gifts to help women recover after a single or double mastectomy.

 Patients have to see their surgeons for at least one follow-up appointment after a single or double mastectomy, and one of the best gift ideas for her is company.
 She may not be able to drive, and might really appreciate the support.
 You might also offer to help her keep track of her doctor’s appointments, via a shared calendar.

-A Heart-Shaped Locket With a Butterfly is another beautiful and thoughtful mastectomy gift idea for a woman with cancer, because she can put photos of loved ones inside.
+A Heart-Shaped Locket Necklace is another beautiful and thoughtful mastectomy gift idea for a woman with cancer, because she can put photos of loved ones inside.

 Today I texted a friend who will soon be undergoing double mastectomy surgery, and asked if she wanted to walk with me and my dogs.
-I haven’t see her for over two months because of her chemotherapy treatments for breast cancer.
+I haven’t see her for over two months because of her chemotherapy treatments.
 After the mastectomy surgery, she will be encouraged to get up and out of bed to take small walks.
-A healthy gift idea for her – or any woman healing from a mastectomy – are regular, consistent text or email invitations for short walks.
-Walking can be restarted right after a double or single mastectomy…and who wants to walk alone?
+A healing breast cancer gift idea for her – or any woman healing from a mastectomy – are regular, consistent text or email invitations for short walks.
+Walking can be restarted right after a double or single mastectomy, and she may need a friend to walk with.